How To Find The Right Guitar Lessons For You

 - Have you tried to teach yourself to play but without much success?

 - Have you taken guitar lessons before but stopped because you were not making progress or became overwhelmed?

 - Did you make progress when first learning to play but now feel stuck?

-- Maybe you think that only those born with a gift to play guitar can do so?
+- Maybe you think that you need to be born with a gift to learn play the guitar?

 All of these things can lead to frustration and it can become so overwhelming that some people quit trying to learn to play the guitar, sometimes forever, if they do not find the answers.
-I've experienced almost every one of those things myself which led me to be incredibly frustrated and most of my students come to me like this as well.
+I've experienced almost every one of those things myself which led me to be incredibly frustrated so I do understand how you feel.

 Like me you really want to learn to play or improve on the guitar or as a parent you want to see your kids do so.
 But what can you do about it and at the same time avoid the frustration, the pain, the waste of time and money that many aspiring guitar players go through?